 - Descriptive – These texts are chronological in order and are usually full of facts and information about a particular topic.
 Example: History of the Silk Road.

-The IELTS does not have any negative marking, so answer as much questions with as much accuracy as you can!
+The IELTS does not have any negative markings, so answer as many questions with as much accuracy as you can!

 Your own base of knowledge should not influence your answer choices.
 Read the question and try to understand what it wants.
 It is fixed on the author’s point of view or the contents of the passage.
 This will help enormously with question types such as True/False/Not Given.

-Make sure that there aren’t any grammatical mistakes when you have to answer Short Answer Questions or any other Question Type that involves you writing the answer.
-Grammatical intuition, Spelling and Sentence Structure are all very important.
+Make sure that there aren’t any grammatical mistakes when you have to answer Short Answer Questions or any other Question Type that involves you writing/typing in the answer.
+Grammatical intuition, spelling, and sentence structure are all very important.

 IELTS Reading Time Management

-- You have 40 questions to answer in 60 minutes, so obviously you cannot spend more than 1 minute on each and every question.
+- You have 40 questions to answer in 60 minutes, so you cannot spend more than 1 minute on every question.

-- The rest (around 15 minutes) will be utilised for reading the texts.
+- The rest (around 15 minutes) will be utilized for reading the texts.

 - The last 5 minutes will be used for reviewing your answers.

 - Practice 20-minute, difficult texts.
-This will help train you beyond the IELTS level of difficulty, which will ensure that you ace the actual exam.
+This will help train you beyond the IELTS level of difficulty, which will ensure that you ace the actual test.

 IELTS Reading Section FAQs

-In order to score Band 7 in the Reading Section of the IELTS, one needs to get around 30 – 32 (Academic Test) and 34 – 35 (General Test) questions right out of a total of 40.
+- In order to score Band 7 in the Reading Section of the IELTS, one needs to get around 30 – 32 (Academic Test) and 34 – 35 (General Test) questions right out of a total of 40.
 It is a pretty good score.
 Band 7 and above are considered very good.
-Band 9 involves scoring 39 to all the questions right, so that standards are pretty high.
+Band 9 involves scoring 39 on all the questions right, so those standards are pretty high.

-Nope.
-Answers do not always come in order in the passage for all Question Types.
-Short Answer questions, Sentence Completion and the True / False Question Types usually come in order, but be prepared for any contingency and do not assume answers come in order.
+- No. Answers do not always come in order in the passage for all Question Types.
+Short Answer questions, Sentence Completion, and the True / False Question Types usually come in order, but be prepared for any contingency and do not assume answers come in order.
 Train yourself to hunt for information.

-What kind of passages appear in the Academic Test?
+- What kind of passages appears in the Academic Test?